chidaksh/Project5_SOAR/annotations/README.md

 ## Methodology

-### Phase 1: Stochastic Token Influence
+### Phase 1: Token Importance from Attention
-1. **Baseline Calculation**: Compute model's prediction probability for the original prompt
-2. **Token Masking**: Remove each token individually and measure prediction change
-3. **Stochastic Sampling**: Use dropout with multiple repeats to get robust estimates
-4. **Influence Metric**: Calculate log-odds difference between masked and baseline
+1.  **Single Forward Pass**: Run the model on the original prompt a single time with `output_attentions=True`.
+2.  **Attention Extraction**: Isolate the attention weights from the final layer of the transformer.
+3.  **Importance Metric**: Calculate a score for each token by averaging the attention heads and selecting the weight directed at the final token position.
+This represents the token's contribution to the final prediction step.

 ### Phase 2: Empirical Null Distribution
-1. **Punctuation Identification**: Find all punctuation tokens in prompts
+1.  **Score Aggregation**: Collect attention scores from all content tokens across a large sample of diverse prompts.
-2. **Positional Binning** (if enabled): Categorize tokens into bins:
+2.  **Positional Binning** (if enabled): Categorize every collected score into bins:
-   - First 10% of prompt (sentence beginnings)
+    - First 10% of prompt
-   - Middle 80% of prompt (main content)
+    - Middle 80% of prompt
-   - Last 10% of prompt (sentence endings)
+    - Last 10% of prompt
+3.  **Bottom-k Selection**: **Within each bin**, identify the subset of scores (e.g., bottom 20%) with the lowest absolute magnitude.
+These represent empirically "unimportant" tokens for that position.
-3. **Statistical Calculation**: Compute mean, standard deviation, and percentiles for each bin
+4.  **Statistical Calculation**: Compute mean, standard deviation, and percentiles for each bin's subset of bottom-k scores.

-### Phase 3: Statistical Classification
-1. **Shrunken Z-scores**: Apply James-Stein-like shrinkage using null distribution
-2. **Linguistic Spans**: Group tokens into meaningful units via spaCy NER
-3. **FDR Control**: Apply Benjamini-Hochberg procedure for multiple testing correction
-4. **Final Labeling**: Assign TC/TH/TR labels based on statistical significance

 ## Citation